Drunk driving in the United States: DUI Plates

 In 1967, Ohio began to issue special license plates to DUI offenders who are granted limited driving privileges such as work-related driving until a court can rule that they can have full privileges back.
 In 2004, the plates became mandated by state law to all DUI offenders.
-Unlike Ohio's standard-issue plates (which as of 2008 have a picture of the Ohio countryside), the DUI plates are yellow with red writing with no registration stickers or graphics.
+Unlike Ohio's standard-issue plates (which, as of 2021, have a sun rising over the countryside and a plane graphic), the DUI plates are yellow with red writing with no registration stickers or graphics.
 They are commonly referred to as "party plates".

 Minnesota has a similar program, where the plates are white with either blue or black text.
 The plate number is a "W", followed by a letter and four numbers.
 These plates may be issued to drivers with at least two offenses in a five-year period; three offenses in a ten-year period; having a BAC twice the legal limit; or having a child in the car at the time of arrest.
 In Minnesota, DUI plates are referred to as "whiskey plates", whiskey being the name of the letter W in the NATO phonetic alphabet.